10 Best Herbal Juices For Inflammation

 cnicus benedictus juice

-Cnicus benedictus, commonly known as blessed thorn, has been traditionally used in herbal medicine for its anti-inflammatory properties.
+Cnicus benedictus, commonly known as St. Benedict's herb or bishop's weed, has been traditionally used in herbal medicine for its anti-inflammatory properties.

-However, it is important to consult a healthcare professional before incorporating these juices into a therapeutic regimen, as they may interact with certain medications or health conditions.
+However, it is important to consult a healthcare professional before using it, as it may interact with certain medications or have side effects in some individuals.

 9. Dog rose (Rosa canina)